31 Cookbooks Inspired by Popular TV Shows and Movies

 11. The Walking Dead, Part I

-Even though a zombie apocalypse is not in the cards for the near future (at least, that's what we hope!), it doesn't hurt to be prepared. and the super talented author/chef behind it, Lauren Wilson, help us get a glimpse of what an authentic post-apocalyptic menu looks like.
-Walking Dead: The Official Cookbook and Survival Guide
+Even though a zombie apocalypse is not in the cards in the near future (at least, that's what I hope!), it doesn't hurt to be prepared, right?

 12. The Walking Dead, Part II